This Congolese Doctor Discovered Ebola But Never Got Credit For It — Until Now

 "We have to wake up to two things," he says.
 "One, the world has changed.
 And two, it's a matter of fairness."

-Muyembe keeps his office ice cold and when talks, he nervously drums against his notebook with a pen.
-He's terribly serious about his work but he also offers an easy smile as he remembers his work.
+Muyembe keeps his office ice cold, and when he talks, he nervously drums a pen against his notebook.
+He's terribly serious about his work, but he also offers an easy smile as he remembers his work.

-The thing that makes him glow is when he talks about the treatment he developed.
+The thing that makes him glow is talking about the treatment he developed.

 "It is the most important achievement of my life," he says.

-Back in 1995, during another outbreak, he wondered if antibodies developed by Ebola survivors could be siphoned from their blood and used to treat new cases.
-So, he injected Ebola patients with the blood of survivors, taking inspiration from a practice used before sophisticated advances in vaccine making.
+In 1995, during another outbreak, he wondered whether antibodies developed by Ebola survivors could be siphoned from their blood and used to treat new cases.
+So he injected Ebola patients with the blood of survivors, taking inspiration from a practice used before sophisticated advances in vaccine-making.

 "We did eight patients and seven survived," he says.